TanabeLab/JOS-3/README.md

   * You can choose "dubois", "fujimoto", "kruazumi", "takahira".
 * ex_output (list/int, optional) : Extra output.
 The default is "None",
   which outputs only important parameters such as local skin temperatures or core temperature.
-  * If you want to get extra output parameters, set the parameters as the list format.
+  * Set the parameters as the list format.
     (for example, if you want to see the data of ) ["BFsk", "BFcr", "Tar"].
-  * If ex_output is "all", all parameters are output.q
+  * If you want to see ex_output is "all", all parameters are output.q
-  """

 ```python
 import jos3